Who is our enemy?

 What do we do with passages of scripture that speak about our enemies?

-If we come to the passage having experienced the pain of injustice, we are tempted to substitute in our mind some other human being or concept.
+If one has experienced the pain of injustice, it is tempting to substitute some human being or concept as our enemy.

-If we come to the passage to find fault with Christianity, we can be set completely off-balance by the strong words God sanctions against our enemies.
+If I come to the passage to find fault with Christianity, I can be set completely off-balance by the strong words God sanctions against our enemies.
 The words seem to sanction vengeance, “righteous anger”, and some sense of superiority on the part of the psalmist.
 Is it okay to wish our enemies destruction?

 Are our enemies anyone who does us wrong, or only anyone who is against our faith?

-Of course, having human enemies is common.
+Human enemies are common.
 We experience injustice on many levels and in many areas of life: bosses who cheat us, co-workers who compete with us, friends that betray us, family members who press us, whole groups who hate us and seek to do us harm, nations who invade us.
-This psalm is meant to help us through practical trials of life.
+This psalm is meant to help us practically through these trials of life.

-We know that if the psalmist is reflecting Christ’s own prayer (he is), our enemy is not human flesh at all, but the prince of the power of the air:
+We know, however, that if the psalmist is foretelling Christ’s own prayer (he is), our enemy is not human flesh at all, but Christ’s enemy–the prince of the power of the air:

 12 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
-(Eph.
-6:12)
+(Ephesians 6:12)

 Our enemy, then, is beyond human.